 Regular periods help to prevent excess thickening of the lining of the uterus (womb).
 Long gaps between periods can lead to abnormal cells building up inside the womb.
 It is important you have at least four cycles per year to avoid a build up that may include abnormal cells.

 Your doctor can prescribe hormonal contraception to help regulate your menstrual periods.
-The medication can also reduce menstrual cramps, acne and excess hair growth.
+The medication can also reduce menstrual cramps, acne and excess facial and body hair growth.
 These medications include:

 - A low-dose oral contraceptive pill ('the pill')